What are the different types of bank accounts?

 With so many different types of bank accounts available in the UK, you’d be forgiven for wondering how to choose the ones that are right for you.
 On this page, we explain the four most common types of bank accounts, how each of them works and what they’re used for, to help you understand which type of account might be right for you.

-What are the different types of bank accounts and what they are used for?
+What are the most popular types of bank accounts?

-The following are four common types of bank accounts in the UK:
+These are the most common types of bank accounts in the UK:

 Savings accounts are different from current and packaged accounts as they are a type of bank account you pay money into and earn interest from.
 There are different types of savings accounts, such as easy access accounts, notice accounts, regular savings accounts, ISAs and fixed rate bonds.